Heat Pump Installation Great Yarmouth

 Air source and geothermal heat pumps are both highly efficient systems for heating and cooling, but they differ in their heat source::

-Geothermal heat pumps use the stable temperature of the earth as their heat source.
+Geothermal heat pumps use the ground as their heat source.
 They are more expensive to install due to the ground loop system, but their efficiency remains consistent even in extreme weather.

 How do heat pumps work in cold climates?